Stretched Earlobes: Causes, Repair, and Prevention

 Reasons and Causes of Stretched Earlobes

 There are several reasons that earlobes can stretch to the point of needing repair.
 An individual may have experienced the natural stretching of their ear piercings over time, due to age, gravity, and weakened tissues from wearing jewelry that pulls at their lobes.
-On the other hand, they may have suffered accidental injuries that have stretched or ripped the lobes - or they may have participated in the practice of earlobe stretching that they now want reversed.
+On the other hand, they may have suffered accidental injuries that have stretched or ripped the lobes - or they may have participated in the practice of earlobe stretching that they now want to be reversed.

 A plastic surgeon can perform reconstructive surgery known as ear shaping on stretched earlobes.
 Also known as otoplasty, it is a plastic surgery procedure that provides a new shape for large earlobes or those that have been damaged due to stretching from heavy earrings or as part of an intentional body art modification process.